nepi-engine/nepi_rui/README.md

 To make sure you have the latest repos:

         cd $CATKIN_WS/src/numurus_rui
         git checkout master
         git pull origin master
         cd ..
         wstool merge numurus_rui/numurus_rui.rosinstall
         wstool update
         rosdep install --from-paths . --ignore-src --rosdistro kinetic

 ## Run

-TODO luke - write instructions for running in prod
+### Rosbridge

+In all cases, rosbridge needs to run:

+        roslaunch numurus_rui rosbridge.launch

+### Production

+When running in production (on the device), simply run:

+        rosrun numurus_rui run_webserver.py

 ### Development

 When developing, always source the devenv.sh to ensure the correct versions of python, node and define environment variables:

         cd $CATKIN_WS/src/numurus_rui
         . devenv.sh

-### Rosbridge

-You always need to run rosbridge.
-Start rosbridge with this roslaunch command in the root of this repository:

-    roslaunch numurus_rui rosbridge.launch

-### Frontend
+#### Frontend

-If changing frontend code, run the development server with:
+This is only necessary when making changes to frontend code.
+Start the development server with:

-    cd rui_webserver/rui-app/ && npm start
+        cd src/rui_webserver/rui-app/ && npm start

-There are a couple different commands that can be run with `npm`, such as `build`, `lint`, etc. See the scripts `scripts` section of `rui_webserver/rui-app/package.json` for a full list.
+Various other npm commands are available such as `build`, `lint`, etc. See the `scripts` section of `rui-app/package.json` for a full list of commands.

+When you're done changing frontend, make sure to build and commit build to this repository prior to a release:

+        npm run build
+        git add .
+        git commit -m "Update build"

+Also be sure to deploy the newest version of the demo site (see https://picknikrobotics.github.io/numurus_rui/):

+        npm run deploy

-### Backend
+#### Backend

-If changing backend code, run the webserver with:
+When changing backend code, run the webserver with:

     rosrun numurus_rui run_webserver.py

-The backend only works if the frontend has been built for production (see below).

-### Fake Data Publishers
+#### Fake Data Publishers

 We have provided some fake data publishers for testing purposes.
 To run a node that publishes NDStatus messages to a topic `/fake_nd_status` follow the steps below.
 (Note: make sure that you have source'd your catkin workspace in every terminal)